purcell/emacs.d/README.md

 # Warning
 * I'm using [Vim](http://www.vim.org) key binding.
-Please see "Tips" section for restoring the Emacs key binding.
+Please see "Tips" section if you prefer restoring the Emacs key binding.
 * People in Mainland China may need [goagent](http://code.google.com/p/goagent/) to download packages from ELPA.
 Run command "http_proxy=http://127.0.0.1:8087 emacs -nw" after starting goagent server.
 * C++/C developers, you need tell Emacs where to search headers to make auto-complete work.
 See section `clang` for details.

 # General

-I based my emacs.d on [Steve Purcell's emacs.d](http://github.com/purcell/emacs.d).
+I base my emacs.d on [Steve Purcell's emacs.d](http://github.com/purcell/emacs.d).

-My first priority is stable.
-So I use few cutting-edge packages from [melpa](http://melpa.milkbox.net).
+My first priority is *stable*.
+So I use fewer cutting-edge packages from [melpa](http://melpa.milkbox.net) than average geeks.

 To install, Download [this zip file](https://github.com/redguardtoo/emacs.d/archive/master.zip) and extract its content into ~/.emacs.d.
-Ensure that the 'init.el' contained in this repo ends up at ~/.emacs.d/init.el and old ~/.emacs does NOT exist.
+Ensure that the 'init.el' contained in this repo ends up at ~/.emacs.d/init.el and old *~/.emacs does NOT exist*.

 Thanks to Purcell, this emacs.d has [fancy features](http://github.com/purcell/emacs.d) for most script languages like Clojure, Python, Lisp, PHP, Javascript, Ruby etc. Purcell is basically a web geek who use all the modern web technologies.